 Put in the New Wax Ring

 At this point, all that’s left to do is affix your new wax ring to the bottom of the toilet drain.
 You can also attach it to the top of your flange.
 When in doubt, default to the manufacturer’s directions that came with your new wax ring.
+If you don’t see any leaks, consider using caulk to seal the toilet to the flooring, leaving a small 1-inch opening in the far back of the bowl.
+That way, you can check this area to find future leaks.

 Finally, take a deep breath before lifting the toilet again to align its base holes with your two flange bolts.
 Your new wax ring should "smoosh" comfortably between the two objects.